I Was Hit by a Car: Pedestrian Accidents 101

 While a bicycle may not be considered a vehicle, bicyclists often have the same responsibilities as motorists and must abide by traffic rules as if they were driving a vehicle.

 The confusing subject matter has led to individual states adopting specific laws for cyclists.
-For example, in California, while a pedestrian is allowed to stop in crosswalks, a bicyclist is not.
+For example, in California, while pedestrians are allowed to stop in crosswalks, bicyclists are not.

 What Is the Right of Way?